Apply and adjust stroke properties

 - Add borders to images

-Stroke properties
+Stroke fill

 Position

-When you export a layer with inside or outside stroke to SVG, Figma will “simplify” the stroke.
+- The SVG format only supports center strokes.
+If you export a layer with inside or outside stroke to SVG, the stroke will be simplified.
 This makes an inside or outside stroke look like a center stroke.
 This won't affect the appearance of the exported object, but it will impact the complexity of the SVG code.
+Learn more about simplify stroke.

 Tip: Preview stroke positions and styles on the canvas by hovering over each option on the dropdown before selecting it.